pytorch/tutorials/beginner_source/colab.rst

 When you run a tutorial in Google Colab, there might be additional requirements and dependencies that you need to meet in order for the tutorial to work properly.
-This section contains notes on how to configure various setting in order to run the tutorials in Google Colab.
+This section contains notes on how to configure various settings in order to successfully run PyTorch tutorials in Google Colab.

 PyTorch Version in Google Colab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you are running a tutorial that requires a very new version of PyTorch,
+When you are running a tutorial that requires a version of PyTorch that has
-that version might not be yet available in Google Colab.
-To check that you
+just been released, that version might not be yet available in Google Colab.
-have the required ``torch`` and compatible domain libraries installed, run
+To check that you have the required ``torch`` and compatible domain libraries
-``!pip list``.
+installed, run ``!pip list``.

 If the installed version of PyTorch is lower than required,
 uninstall it and reinstall again by running the following commands: